Machine Maintenance History Card

 • Store your cards in a safe place: Keep your cards in a safe place where they will not be lost or damaged.

-• Review your cards regularly: Review your cards regularly to identify any trends or patterns that may indicate potential problems.
+• Review your cards regularly: Review your cards regularly to identify any maintenance trends or patterns that may indicate potential problems.

-• Use your cards to improve your maintenance program: Use the information on your cards to improve your preventive maintenance program and reduce downtime.
+• Use your cards to improve your maintenance program: Use the information on your cards to improve your preventive maintenance program and reduce machine downtime.

 Implementing Maintenance History Cards